phiresky/masters-thesis/content/6_results.md

 instead of each aggregation space containing the information of those aggregatables, the single aggregation space must contain the information of all observables as it pertains to the current agent.
 The potential advantage is that the policy can share more parameters and thus be more sample efficient.
+It can also scale to a larger number of categories of objects (aggregation groups).
 @Fig:sameseparate shows a schematic comparison between the two methods.

 In the other experiments we alwas use separate spaces. @Fig:ressameseparate and